seth-gordon/daemonica/_grammar/lexical.md

 >- 1SG D2\DUP-LIKE-eye-APPL
   D3\SWAP-boss D2\SWAP-ANTI-tie-PFV make
->- I was fired because I am a woman (lit., because I belong to the class of people who are primarily judged by their appearance).
+>- I was fired because I am a woman (lit., because I belong to the class of people who are judged by their appearance).

 >- Pu rta-žar-ðr-bnhir-di[^3] mzür-türtsē